Russian-Doom/russian-doom/COMPILING.md

 At the end of the compilation process, you will find your new Russian DOOM build in the 'bin' folder at the top of the source directory.

-Please note: to run the compiled game executables you will need folder 'russian' (which contains translated wad files) placed in the folder with executables, as well as official IWAD files.
+Please note: to run the compiled game executables you will need the folder 'russian' which contains translated wad files and can be found in Windows binaries archive.
+It must be placed to the folder with executables, as well as SDL2.dll, SDL2_mixer.dll and SDL2_net.dll files, and official IWAD files.

+<br /><br />

 ### Building Russian DOOM on Linux